LibraWu1001/DECO2017-Libra-Wu-Blog/posts/Reflection.md

 ---
 ## Evaluation of liminal

 liminal is an anonymous chat room website made by our group.
 Users can browse rooms, create rooms, choose room backgrounds, randomly enter a room, and send text, images, and music in the chat.
 The idea comes from “liminal space”, which means a space that feels in-between, changing, and a little unreal.
-I wanted the website to feel less like a formal social platform and more like a soft, anonymous space where users can move between conversations without fully showing who they are.
+I wanted the website to feel less like a formal social platform and more like a soft, anonymous space where users can move between different conversations without fully showing who they are.

 This reflection evaluates how well the final prototype works, what functions were completed, what problems still exist, and how the project could be improved.